 This course parallels the first semester course in calculus that is given in most colleges.
 Concepts include the fundamentals of analytic geometry and functions, limits and continuity, methods of differentiation with an emphasis on its application to maximum / minimum problems and velocity, and methods of integration with emphasis on area and volume.
 This course is designed to prepare students for the AP Calculus AB exam.
-Prerequisite: Pre-Calculus.
+Prerequisite: Recommended B+ or better in Pre-Calculus.